 - Applications will be assessed by Brunel University London Accommodation Centre

 - Confirmation of acceptance will be sent to you via email

 - A certificate of the university’s guarantee will be available online once you have paid the fee

 - The scheme covers rent arrears only

 - The guarantee is only applicable to Assured Shorthold Tenancies

 - The university is able to guarantee rent per person up to a maximum of £1,500pcm

-- Brunel University London Student Centre reserves the right to reject applications where we are aware that the property / landlord in question has a history of negative feedback
+- Brunel University London Accommodation Centre reserves the right to reject applications where we are aware that the property / landlord in question has a history of negative feedback

 Students - your reponsibilities